-&lt;sup>5 The selection of the product formulation (oily Vitamin A, spray dried Vitamin A, encapsulated Vitamin A in a beadlet) depends on the fortified kernels and the technology to produce them.
+$^{5}$ The selection of the product formulation (oily Vitamin A, spray dried Vitamin A, encapsulated Vitamin A in a beadlet) depends on the fortified kernels and the technology to produce them.
 The producer of the fortified kernels (either fortified by coating technology or extrusion technology) has to ensure that the vitamin A loss during storage at 30°C 65% relative humidity is below 5% per month.
-However, accumulated variation around the mean of Vitamin A expected from the moment of production up to one year of storage under the specified conditions should be from approximately 20% loss to no more than 40%
+However, accumulated variation around the mean of Vitamin A allowed from the moment of production up to one year of storage under the specified conditions should not be less than 20% or over 40%.

-The government reserves the right to perform verification testing for all micronutrients specified in Section 1.2.C.
-Table 1, but will routinely test for only Vitamin A and Iron if the contractor submits a Certificate of Analysis (CoA) for the rice premix which indicates the appropriate level of all micronutrients specified in Table 1.
+- D. The government reserves the right to perform verification testing for all micronutrients specified in Section 1.2.C.
+Table 1, but will routinely test for only Vitamin A and Iron if the contractor submits a Certificate of Analysis for the rice-premix which indicates the appropriate level of all micronutrients specified in Table 1. - E. Shelf Life.
+Considering the lengthy handling through supply chain of fortified rice intended to be used in international nutrition programs, the expected shelf life is an average of twenty four (24) months from the date of packaging.
+This should guarantee that there is no change in product odor or color and that commodity is in compliance with FDA CFR 137.350 standard of identity for enriched rice.

-Section 1.3.
-QUALITY ASSURANCE
+Section 1.3 QUALITY ASSURANCE

-Rice premix production shall comply with corresponding food safety requirements.
+- A. Rice premix production shall comply with corresponding food safety requirements.
 For instance, if microencapsulation or granulation of particular micronutrients is necessary, processing sites should be GMP-ready.
-If rice premix is sourced, suppliers should provide CoA's from ISO-approved labs.

-- A. CoA's of the rice-premix shall include lot/batch number.
+If rice premix is sourced, suppliers should provide CoAs from ISO-approved labs. - B. Certificate of Analysis of the rice-premix shall include lot/batch number.
 While, specific data verifying the rinse resistant and cook resistant properties of each fortificant is not required for each lot/batch, an annual testing shall be done indicating levels of retention of at least 90% after rinsing and at least 80% of each nutrient listed in 1.2.C.
-Table 1 after cooking. - B. Copies of the original CoA's of the rice-premix with the blending validation description must be submitted as part of the invoice package. - C. CoA from rice-premix suppliers should provide certificate as proof of the levels of each micronutrient within the rice-premix. - D. There should be a certificate provided by the processor, certifying that the proper amount of rice-premix was added to the shipment to meet the USDA fortification requirements. - E. Fortified milled rice blend should comply with Codex standards.
+Table 1 after cooking. - C. Copies of the original Certificates of Analysis of the rice-premix with the blending validation description must be submitted as part of the invoice package. - D. CoA from rice-premix suppliers should provide certificate as proof of the levels of each micronutrient within the rice-premix. - E. There should be a certificate provided by the processor, certifying that the proper amount of rice-premix was added to the shipment to meet the USDA fortification requirements. - F. Fortified milled rice blend should comply with Codex standards.
 The processor must be able to demonstrate by principle and practice the adoption, implementation and recording of Good Manufacturing Practice (GMP), Hazard Analysis Critical Control Point program (HACCP).
 Thus, vendor should agree on allowing USDA Food Safety/Quality Inspectors to visit the factory without prior notice during any period when USDA/USAID product is being manufactured, to check that the GMP and HACCP systems are in place.
-The Inspector may request to see records such as: - 1.Names of people in charge of the process and quality control, temperatures of the process, mixing times / quantity, cleaning schedules, etc). - 2.Procedures (e.g. cleaning, personnel hygiene, HACCP, sampling and analysis). - 3.Instructions (e.g. standard operating procedures, sanitation standard operating procedures).
+The Inspector may request to see records such as:

+1.Names of people in charge of the process and quality control, temperatures of the process, mixing times / quantity, cleaning schedules, etc).

+- 2.Procedures (e.g. cleaning, personnel hygiene, HACCP, sampling and analysis). - 3.Instructions (e.g. standard operating procedures, sanitation standard operating procedures).
 The quality manual for the process or factory.

-F. Microbiology and Contaminants
+G. Microbiology and Contaminants